limefrogyank/MediaCaptureNokiaEffects/README.md

 Using IPropertySet (Method 1)

 - You can add any number of effects to the List of IImageProviders.
-The first effect in the list will have it's source property associated with a BitmapImageSource containing the raw video frames being captured.
+The first effect in the list will have its source property associated with a BitmapImageSource containing the raw video frames being captured.
 The last effect in the list will be rendered to a BitmapImage to output.
 Except for the first effect, all effects in the list MUST already be connected... i.e. their source properties must have a reference to the preceeding effect.

 Adding Filters manually to the C++ project (Method 2)